vishalpalaniappan/diagnostic-log-viewer/README.md

 # How does it work?

+> [!NOTE]
+> This section contains incomplete information.
+Since this was written, the instrumentation of the program has grown to include the design semantics and failure modalities specifed in the Semantic Design Graph.
+I am leaving this here because it is still relatively accurate for stack based navigation.
+An update to this section is coming soon with a more complete summary of how it works and automated debugging is enabled.

 The DLV spawns a worker to do the following:

 * Parses the header of the CDL file to extract the logtype map, variable map and the source code for each file in the program.